Labh Singh: Attacks on security forces

 On 27 April 1987 KCF members attacked a court in Amritsar and freed 3 KCF members, Ranjit Singh Rana, Kanwarjit Singh, and Rajbinder Singh.
 KCF members drove two vans into the guarded court complex and opened fire on officers transporting prisoners.
 The attack lasted 3 minutes with the KCF members spraying the police with bullets.
 No KCF members was hurt.
-One unidentified rickshaw puller was killed and 2 officers were seriouslly wounded.
+One unidentified rickshaw puller was killed and 2 officers were seriously wounded.

-Later bank robbery
+On 14 July 1987, retired Head Constable Darshan Singh was killed in his field in Miarpur, Gurdaspur by Labh Singh and fellow militants.
+Darshan, before retiring, was the bodyguard of DSP Gurbachan Singh who Labh Singh had also killed.

+On 8 September 1987 Labh Singh claimed responsibility for an attack on a Central Reserve Police Force jeep killing 3 officers and injuring 4 in Bhikhiwind.
+The CRPF jeep was ambushed in a surprise attack and amongst the killed were 2 constables and 1 company commander.
+4others survived, but were in critical condition.
+Labh Singh called United Press of India and claimed responsibility for the attack.

+Bank robberies

+In September 1986 KCF members under Labh Singh robbed a bank in Talwara.
+The bank manager was killed and ₹29 thousand was stolen.